cwaterman8/klipper/docs/Config_Reference.md

 [stepper_z]
 ```

-### :warning: CoreXY Kinematics with limits for X and Y axes
+### ⚠️ CoreXY Kinematics with limits for X and Y axes

 Behaves exactly the as CoreXY kinematics, but allows to set a acceleration limit
 for X and Y axis.